Contact Us

 • Program Overview

 Are you interested in working with children in first through sixth grades?
-Our General Education Childhood Program is for you!
+Our Childhood General Education Program is for you!

 You will become well-grounded in child development by closely observing children and engaging them in active learning.
-The Childhood General Education program will help you develop the understanding that learning comes through play, social interaction, and sensory experiences as well as through engagement in the worlds of literacy, literature, mathematics, science, arts, and social studies.
+The Childhood General Education program will help you develop the understanding that learning comes through play, social interaction, and sensory experiences, as well as through engagement in the worlds of literacy, literature, mathematics, science, arts, and social studies.

 This program culminates in a Master of Science in Education and requires 45 credits.